 Additionally, the knowledge needed to perform searches with Splunk requires both experience and training to understand the language.
 A typical training investment for Splunk administrators is $3,000 - 5,000 per user—more for advanced certifications—and results in Splunk experts rather than creating IT, Security, or DevOps experts.

-With Graylog, any user can run queries and extract meaningful data.
+Graylog is typically 30 - 50% the cost of Splunk, and any user can run queries and extract meaningful data.
 Since Graylog began as an open source product, a simple and intuitive user experience was a requirement because there was no commercial support available for a long time.
 As a result, the Graylog approach is designed to easily transform an analyst into a knowledge expert as opposed to a Splunk expert.

 Threat actors are attacking over continually lengthening periods with more nuanced attacks.
 As a result, the volume of data required for analysis is growing by terabytes, if not petabytes.
 Having a scalable, reliable, and manageable infrastructure will be a necessity as the volume of data continues to increase.